J-Rios/vscode-skelly-avr/README.md

 3. Run **make build DEVICE=X F_CPU=X** to launch the Build.

 4. Run **make flash PROGRAMMER=X** to build and flash the firmware into target device.

-Release Flash:

-1. Press Ctrl+Shift+B to show the configured Tasks of the project.

-2. Execute one of the Task to flash the firmware into the device through any of the supported and configured interfaces (*edbg*).